Plotting with pandas and matplotlib#

 )

-Defining axis ranges this way is handy becaues it will adjust the range of values shown on the plot, but not alter the source data in any way.
-This can be quite nice when exploring your datasets.
+Defining axis ranges this way is handy because it will adjust the range of values shown on the plot, but not alter the source data in any way.
+This can be quite nice when exploring your data sets.

 ax.plot(